discoleo/R/Physics & Chemistry/Climate..md

 ## Challenges with Temperature

 Temperature varies widely during the day and during the various seasons.
 Computing a mean temperature may work on time-scales of centuries or millennia, but may be too sensitive to random variations and thus may be inadequate to track climate change over shorter time periods.
-In addition, other mechanisms may also compromise the temperature, as presented in the next section.
+However, this explanation may be too naive and probably misses the primary reasons for the failure.
+Other major mechanisms may also compromise the temperature: these will be presented in the next section.

 ## Temperature Buffering